Accumulating vs Distributing ETFs — Which Is Better for Polish Investors?

 Do accumulating ETFs pay dividends?

 No — accumulating ETFs do not pay dividends to shareholders.
 Instead, all dividends received from the underlying stocks are automatically reinvested within the fund.
 Your return comes entirely from share price appreciation.
-The total return over time is the same as a distributing ETF, but delivered differently.
+The total return over time is the same as a distributing ETF (before taxes and transaction costs).

 Are accumulating ETFs taxed differently in Poland?